SherG/cool-iron/blog/partnerships.md

 Create a spreadsheet list with all the people you want to target with their contact information and make a plan to methodically contact all of them.

 Prepare an offer in advance.
-For “kingpins” (the extraordinarily well-connected who can deliver) consider offering a generous percentage.
+For “kingpins” (the extraordinarily well-connected who can deliver repeatedly) consider offering a generous percentage.
 I know several small business owners who provide kingpins with 50% of any deals they send.
 There’s no reason a kingpin would reject that figure.
 If they’re not a kingpin, consider 30% (a figure which can be reviewed after they deliver some leads that convert).

 * Draft a contract for “kingpins” and a different one for the “ordinary” partner.
 (The only difference will be the commission percentage.)
 You can likely find a basic draft template online to customize.)
 * Use an online service like DocuSign or HelloSign to send contracts to potential partners for review and signing.

 Before you send a contract to a potential partner, do a few trial runs of the send and sign process by emailing the contract to yourself and perhaps a friend.
 Fix any problems that you detect.
-This will ensure that you are familiar with the digital contract signing process and that the document has been configured properly.
+This will ensure that the process goes smoothly and the document has been configured properly.

 If you want a lawyer to review your contract before you offer it to anyone, there are plenty of online services that will provide this service at an affordable rate.